Badnall History, Family Crest & Coats of Arms

 The surname Badnall was first found in Staffordshire, at Bagnall, a township, in the parish of Bucknall, union of Stoke-upon-Trent, N. division of the hundred of Pirehill.

-Important Dates for the Badnall family
+Early History of the Badnall family

 This web page shows only a small excerpt of our Badnall research.
 Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Badnall History in all our PDF Extended History products and printed products wherever possible.